eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 4. The User approves or rejects the presentation of the requested attributes.
 User approval and selective disclosure are described in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).

 Subsequently, after the Wallet Unit presents the selected attributes from the PID or attestation to the Relying Party Instance by sending a response to the request, the Relying Party validates the response.
 The following trust relationships are established:
-5. The Relying Party Instance verifies the electronic signature or seal of the PID or attestation.
+5. The Relying Party Instance verifies the signature of the PID or attestation.
 This ensures that the Relying Party can trust that the PID or attestation it receives is issued by an authentic Provider and has not been changed.
 This is described in [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).
 6. The Relying Party verifies that the PID Provider or Attestation Provider did not revoke the PID or attestation.
 This is described in [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).
 7. The Relying Party verifies that the PID Provider or Attestation Provider issued this PID or attestation to the same Wallet Unit that provided it to the Relying Party.
 In other words, it checks that the PID or attestation was not copied or replayed.
 This is generally called device binding, and it is discussed in [Section 6.6.3.8](#6638-relying-party-instance-verifies-device-binding)
 8. In some use cases, the Relying Party verifies that the person presenting the PID or attestation is the subject of the PID or attestation.
 This is called User binding.
 In other use cases, the Relying Party trusts that Wallet Unit and the WSCD have done this.
 User binding is discussed in [Section 6.6.3.9](#6639-relying-party-instance-verifies-or-trusts-user-binding).